zxcalc/quizx/CONTRIBUTING.md

 ## #️⃣ Setting up the development environment

 To develop the rust library, you will need to have the rust toolchain installed.
-You can install it by following the instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
+You can install it by following the instructions at [rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).

 If you are using VSCode, you can install the `rust-analyzer` extension to get code completion and other features.

-To develop the python library, you will additionally need the Poetry package manager.
-You can install it by following the instructions at [https://python-poetry.org/docs/](https://python-poetry.org/docs/).
+To develop the python library, you will additionally need the `uv` package manager.
+You can install it by following the instructions at [docs.astral.sh/uv/](https://docs.astral.sh/uv/).

 Finally, we provide a `just` file to help manage the common development workflow.
-You can install `just` by following the instructions at [https://just.systems/](https://just.systems/).
+You can install `just` by following the instructions at [just.systems](https://just.systems/).

 Once you have these installed, run `just setup` to download the necessary dependencies and set up some pre-commit hooks.